edublancas/edublancas.github.io/index.md

 <img src="edublancas.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 30%"></img>

 Hi, this is Eduardo.
-I'm Currently pursuing a M.S in Data Science at Columbia University and working as Research Assistant in [Professor Liam Paninki's Lab](http://grossmancenter.columbia.edu/) in the Neuroscience and Statistics department.
+I'm Currently pursuing a M.S in Data Science at Columbia University, sponsored by Fulbright and CONACYT.
+Currently working as Research Assistant in [Professor Liam Paninki's Lab](http://grossmancenter.columbia.edu/) in the Neuroscience and Statistics department.
 I'm interested in Machine Learning, Bayesian Inference and Computational Neuroscience.

 Before Moving to NY, I did the Applied Statistics program at UNAM-IIMAS and served as *Lead Backend Engineer* at [Krieger](https://krieger.mx/) in Mexico City.